c9obvi/nasTpi/README.md

 <ul>https://github.com/OpenMediaVault-Plugin-Developers/installScript</ul>

 ## Plex Media Server for Netlfix-like experience <br>
->[!IMPORTANT] When using Samsung SSD's such as T7 -- they must be muonted and wiped, and remounted as EXT4.
+>:IMPORTANT: When using Samsung SSD's such as T7 -- they must be muonted and wiped, and remounted as EXT4.
 Then NSF will work.

 ## NetworkChuk YouTube Walkthrough
 https://youtu.be/gyMpI8csWis?si=8VfytvgTnKCO7XLZ